mob949k/Penguin-Star/README.md

 **5. Changes to Terms**

 5.1.
 We reserve the right to modify these terms at any time.
-Modifications will be effective immediately upon posting on the Space Penguin website.
+Modifications will be effective immediately upon posting on the Penguin Star website.

 **6. Limitation of Liability**